Fading Summer Brings in Fall Greens, and Hollyhocks for Cheer

 Autumn vegetables come to the fore as tomatoes fade away

-Which is why today I tucked two dozen endive transplants into a double row of holes spaced fifteen inches apart in a …
+Which is why today I tucked two dozen endive transplants into a double row of holes spaced fifteen inches apart in …

 Gentlemen (and ladies, and kids), start your engines.
 The 2014 gardening season has begun, here on the farmden, at least.